 A defining feature of clinical depression is a change in the balance of chemicals in the brain that affects mood.
 When some specific chemicals in the brain are very low or lacking, this can contribute to feelings of low mood, sadness and fatigue.
-Antidepressant medications are drugs that help to restore the brain’s chemical balance to improve mood.
+Antidepressant medications help to restore the brain’s chemical balance to improve mood.

 Sometimes, a combination of antidepressant medication and psychological treatment is needed to treat depression effectively.
 Antidepressant medication helps lift people’s mood and increases their responsiveness to psychological therapy.

 Depression is the fourth leading cause of disease burden in Australia and a leading cause of suicide and self-inflicted injury

 Depression affects men differently from women.
 Depression affects about one in six men.
 As men are socialised into being strong and repressing their feelings, they are more likely to deny having problems and will focus on their physical symptoms rather than their feelings.
 Men also tend not to seek treatment and so, they are more likely than women to take their own lives.